 The goal of the IWR strategic monitoring is to ensure that sufficient data are available with which to make reliable assessment decisions.
 IWR strategic monitoring is driven by a set of Strategic Monitoring Plans (SMPs) that are provided to each of the FDEP district offices annually.
 Samples collected by district staff may be supplemented by contract sampling when required to ensure that an adequate sample size will be available to perform assessments under the IWR, particularly in the case of high-priority waters.

 Analyses of samples that are collected under the SMPs are primarily performed by the FDEP Central Laboratory.
-Results for analyses of samples collected under the SMPs are subsequently made available for IWR assessment purposes and, more generally, to the entire TMDL Program, after they have been loaded into Florida STORET.
+Results for analyses of samples collected under the SMPs are subsequently made available for IWR assessment purposes and, more generally, to the entire TMDL Program, as well as for other programmatic needs, and public consumption, after they have been loaded into Florida STORET.

 Quality Assurance/Quality Control Criteria

-The IWR addresses quality assurance/quality control (QA/QC) by requiring all data providers to use established SOPs and NELAC certified laboratories to generate results for assessments performed under the IWR.
+The IWR addresses quality assurance/quality control (QA/QC) by requiring all data providers to use established SOPs and NELAC certified laboratories to generate results intended for use in assessments performed under the IWR.
 In addition, all data are required to meet QA rule requirements (Chapter 62-160, F.A.C.).

-To ensure that the QA/QC objectives of the TMDL Program are being met, upon request FDEP’s Environmental Assessment Section (EAS) conducts audits on behalf of the TMDL Program.
+To ensure that the QA/QC objectives of the TMDL Program are being met, FDEP’s Environmental Assessment Section (EAS) upon request conducts audits of data providers on behalf of the TMDL Program.

 Rationales for Not Using Existing Data

 In assessing surface water quality under the IWR, FDEP attempts to assemble and use all existing and readily available ambient surface water quality data.

-Measurements or observations that are not representative of ambient waters (e.g., data for water coming out of a discharge pipe or known to have been collected within approved mixing zones) are not included in assessments performed under the IWR.
-Data gathered from locations that may not be representative, or during periods that are unrepresentative, of the general condition of the waterbody (e.g., samples collected during or immediately after a hurricane, or linked to a short-term event such as a sewage spill) are subject to further review before they are included in the IWR assessment process.
+Measurements or observations that are known to not be representative of ambient waters (e.g., data for water coming out of a discharge pipe or known to have been collected within approved mixing zones) are not included in assessments performed under the IWR.
+Data gathered from locations that may not be representative, or during periods that are unrepresentative, of the general condition of the waterbody (e.g., samples collected during or immediately after a hurricane, or linked to a short-term event such as a sewage spill) are subject to additional review before they are included in the IWR assessment process.

-During the review of water quality data, specific errors or discrepancies that would preclude data from being used for assessment purposes are, at times, encountered.
+During the review of water quality data, specific errors or discrepancies that may preclude data from being used for assessment purposes are, at times, encountered.
 These types of errors or discrepancies may include systemic issues in the data received from a particular data provider (e.g., errors in the conversion of units, errors caused by using an incorrect fraction to characterize an analyte, or other data-handling errors that may have occurred in conjunction with the data-loading process).

 When such errors or discrepancies are encountered, the data are excluded from further processing, and FDEP works with the data provider to resolve the issue.
 After data discrepancies and/or errors have been resolved, the corrected data are (re)loaded to Florida STORET and made available for assessments performed under the IWR.

 If, as a result of QA/QC audits performed on behalf of the TMDL Program, deficiencies are noted, specific portions of the data received from the audited agency may be excluded from assessments performed under the IWR.
 For audits of agencies where deficiencies have been identified, the EAS will provide a recommendation for data use to the TMDL Program.
 Such recommendations generally apply only to the water quality data for specific analytes, and within a specific time frame.